Center for Visual Music

 Biography/PR - Cal Arts

-Program for Jules Engel Tribute, Redcat Theatre, Los Angeles, Nov.
-23, 2003 (pdf).
+Program for Jules Engel Tribute, REDCAT Theatre, Los Angeles, Nov.
+23, 2003 (PDF).
 Presented by Center for Visual Music and Cal Arts.

 Jules Engel site - Quicktime interview, artwork and more